yeehaa123/presentation-moonconf/slides.md

 <!--

-No presentation on software architecture nowadays, however, would be complete without a discussion of the current favorite: microservices.
-Martin Fowler defines them as follows:
+No presentation on software architecture nowadays, however, would be complete without a extension discussion of the current favorite: the microservices pattern.
+Martin Fowler defines this pattern as follows:

 "... the microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API."

 Just like most modern airports consist of separate terminals and other building that each serves a particular purpose.
 The microservices architecture loses the concept of a predefined whole.

-In opposition to the microkernel architecture, microservices also do not presuppose a central hub to work properly.
+In direct contrast to the microkernel architecture, microservices also do not need a central hub to work properly.
 Each service functions independently as well as in conjunction with others.

 -->